Acoustics: Archaeoacoustics

 Archaeoacoustics, also known as the archaeology of sound, is one of the only ways to experience the past with senses other than our eyes.
 Archaeoacoustics is studied by testing the acoustic properties of prehistoric sites, including caves.
 Iegor Rezkinoff, a sound archaeologist, studies the acoustic properties of caves through natural sounds like humming and whistling.
 Archaeological theories of acoustics are focused around ritualistic purposes as well as a way of echolocation in the caves.
 In archaeology, acoustic sounds and rituals directly correlate as specific sounds were meant to bring ritual participants closer to a spiritual awakening.
 Parallels can also be drawn between cave wall paintings and the acoustic properties of the cave; they are both dynamic.
 Because archaeoacoustics is a fairly new archaeological subject, acoustic sound is still being tested in these prehistoric sites today.

 Aeroacoustics

 Aeroacoustics is the study of noise generated by air movement, for instance via turbulence, and the movement of sound through the fluid air.
-This knowledge is applied in acoustical engineering to study how to quieten aircraft.
+This knowledge was applied in the 1920s and '30s to detect aircraft before radar was invented and is applied in acoustical engineering to study how to quieten aircraft.
 Aeroacoustics is important for understanding how wind musical instruments work.